Option ROM

-Option ROMs are necessary to enable non-Plug and Play peripheral devices to boot and to extend the BIOS to provide support for any non-Plug and Play peripheral device in the same way that standard and motherboard-integrated peripherals are supported.
+In the ISA era, Option ROMs are necessary to enable non-Plug and Play peripheral devices to boot and to extend the BIOS to provide support for any non-Plug and Play peripheral device in the same way that standard and motherboard-integrated peripherals are supported.
 Option ROMs are also used to extend the BIOS or to add other firmware services to the BIOS.
 In principle, an option ROM could provide any sort of firmware extension, such as a library of video graphics subroutines, or a set of PCM audio processing services, and cause it to be installed into the system RAM and optionally the CPU interrupt system before boot time.

 A common option ROM is the video BIOS which gets loaded very early on in the boot process and hooks INT 10h so that output from the power-on self-test (POST) can be displayed.
 The video BIOS is almost always located in the memory segment beginning at C0000h, the start of the memory area reserved for option ROMs; this is because when the motherboard has a built-in VGA controller, the option ROM will reside in the BIOS – the BIOS knows where it is and shadows it into RAM at a fixed time.
 Other ROMs can be located from segments C8000h all the way up to F4000h in early PCs.
 The final search address was limited to segment DFFFFh or EFFFFh in modern products.
 The BIOS Boot Specification requires that option ROMs be aligned to 2 kB boundaries (e.g. segments C8000h, C8800h, C9000h, C9800h, etc.).
 The first two bytes of the ROM must be 55 AA.
-The third byte indicates the ROM size, and the fourth byte is where the BIOS begins execution of the option ROM to initialize it before the system boots.
+The third byte indicates the ROM size in 512-bytes blocks (e.g. 20h for 16kB ROM).
+And the fourth byte is where the BIOS begins execution of the option ROM to initialize it before the system boots.